Yuanyue Li

 👋 Hello

+Metabolites are the foundation of biological activity, playing crucial roles in processes such as energy production, signaling, and the regulation of cellular functions.
+Understanding their composition and dynamics is essential for deciphering the complex biochemical networks that drive cellular behavior.
 Mass spectrometry is a powerful tool for measuring molecules with high sensitivity and accuracy.
-Therefore, I use mass spectrometry as my primary tool to measure molecules.
-I have developed serval methods to maximize the capabilities of mass spectrometry in life science research.
-Feel free to visit my GitHub page to try out the tools I’ve developed.
+Therefore, I use mass spectrometry as a primary tool to analyze metabolites.
+I have developed several methods to enhance the capabilities of mass spectrometry in life science research.
+Feel free to visit my GitHub page to explore the tools I’ve created.

 Interests